AnnaGilthorpe/ProfessionalREADMEGenerator/readme-assignment-description.md

 ## Project Description
-The aim of this challenge was to create a command-line application that accepts user input.
+The aim of this challenge was to create a command-line application that dynamically generates a professional README.md file from a user's input.

-It ensures that:-
+The app ensures that:-

 <li>When a user enters the project title, it's displayed as the title of the README</li>